 JJC scholarships.
-JJC offers two study abroad scholarships.
-However, scholarships not intended for study abroad may still cover some of its cost if you meet other scholarship criteria.
+JJC offers two $1,000 study abroad scholarships per academic year.
+Scholarships not intended for study abroad may still cover some of its cost if you meet other scholarship criteria.

 External scholarships.
 JJC scholarships page has an extensive list of external scholarships you may qualify for and use to cover study abroad cost (make sure to scroll all the way to the bottom of the page to see external scholarships list).

-Benjamin A. Gilman International Scholarship.
+Benjamin A. Gilman International Scholarship - will award up to $5,000.
+Students do not have to be enrolled in the study abroad program to qualify.
 To be eligible, you must be receiving a Pell Grant as part of your financial aid.